peterzieba/5Vpld/linux-workflow/README.md

 This allows you to avoid the WinCUPL IDE and use your favorite IDE/Text editor instead to develop .PLD files.

-WinCUPL is nonetheless a requirement as it provides:
+Installing WinCUPL is nonetheless a requirement, but you'll never have to open it.
+Installing it provides:
 * The CUPL.EXE compiler
 * The Atmel.dl device library (which CUPL.EXE uses)
 * The fitters for the ATF150x CPLD parts (though this utility will refuse to work with the ones provided by Atmel WinCUPL -- please replace them with the newer ones from the Atmel Prochip package)